Postgraduate research opportunities Unorthodox health activism in Britain after 1948

 Project Details

-Alternative approaches to health, and the communities and activists who promote them, grew in prominence during the COVID-19 pandemic, but they have always been an important aspect of health in Britain.
-The aim of this project is to further our historical understanding of these unorthodox approaches to health in Britian after 1948.
+This project aims to further our historical understanding of these unorthodox approaches to health in Britain after 1948.
 What was it like to be part of these health movements?
 How did people become involved?
 What effects on everyday experiences of health did membership of unorthodox health movements create?
 How have public health practitioners, health policy makers and health workers responded to these movements?

-This studentship will be affiliated with the Wellcome funded project: ‘A Transnational History of AIDS Denial: Origins, Manifestations and Persistence, 1981 to the present’, and projects which examine similar unorthodox approaches to health in the 20th and/or 21st Century are encouraged.
+This studentship will be affiliated with the Wellcome-funded project: ‘A Transnational History of AIDS Denial: Origins, Manifestations and Persistence, 1981 to the present’, and projects which examine similar unorthodox approaches to health in the 20th and/or 21st Century are encouraged.

 Back to opportunity